Canon 7D vs Sony NEX-5R

 Studio photographers will appreciate that the Canon 7D (unlike the NEX-5R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the NEX-5R have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the NEX-5R was followed by the Sony NEX-5T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 7D and NEX-5R can be found, respectively, in the Canon 7D Manual (free pdf) or the online Sony NEX-5R Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 7D and the Sony NEX-5R?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.